If you need any help configuring the following steps, be sure to get in touch: firstname.lastname@example.org or via chat.

 - “node server.js”

-If everything works as intended, you should see “Authorize this app by visiting this url: https://…” .
-Navigate to this URL and log in using your Google Workspace administrator.
-You will receive a code which you can copy-paste from the browser into the application prompt.
-You can now use a browser to test the Google Workspace http server by pointing your browser to http://ip_or_hostname_of_machine_running_google_suite_client:8080/.
-If you’re running a firewall, make sure it allows access to port 48800.
+If everything works as intended, you should see “Server is listening” You can now use a browser to test the LDAP http server by pointing your browser to http://ip_or_hostname_of_machine_running_ldap_client:48800 (change the port if you changed it in the config file) If you’re running a firewall, make sure it allows access to the port you configured (default 48800).
 If your browser shows a JSON object representing the users you want to expose, than everything works!

-Step 8 (optional): Use NSSM to daemonize the node process as a Windows Service.
+Step 6: Use NSSM to daemonize the node process as a Windows Service

 - Select “node.exe” as Path.
 It can usually be found in c:Program Files (x86)nodejsnode.exe

 - Type the full path to server.js in the Arguments field

 - Optionally, you can set a Display name for your service in the Details tab.

 Now go to your Windows Services, start your newly created service, and test!
 Remember to stop any manually started instances of the LDAP client before starting the service.